soda480/mppbar/README.md

 [![PyPI version](https://badge.fury.io/py/mppbar.svg)](https://badge.fury.io/py/mppbar)
 [![python](https://img.shields.io/badge/python-3.9-teal)](https://www.python.org/downloads/)

-The mppbar module provides a convenient way to scale execution of a function across multiple input values by distributing the input across a number of background processes, it displays the execution status of each background process using a **progress bar**; the MPpbar class is a subclass of [MPmq](https://github.com/soda480/mpmq).
-The primary benefit of using `mppbar` is that the target function requires minimal modification (if at all).
-The progress bar is setup and updated through the interception of the log messages contained within the function.
+The mppbar module provides a convenient way to scale execution of a function across multiple input values by distributing the input across a number of background processes, it displays the execution status of each background process using a [progress bar](https://pypi.org/project/progress1bar/).

+The MPpbar class is a subclass of [MPmq](https://pypi.org/project/mpmq/) and the primary benefit of using `mppbar` is that the function being scaled requires minimal modification (if at all) since the multiprocessing and progress bar are completely abstracted.
+The progress bar is initialized and updated through the interception and processing of the messages logged within the function.
 The log messages in the function must use f-string style formatting.

 ### Installation
 ```bash